-- Reflect on the ways race relations and blackness have been framed in Western discourses. - Examine how the idea and ideologies about race and blackness have evolved over time? - Explore the ways in which Black intellectuals and artists reacted to racial prejudice? - Understand how migration and globalization processes affect the discourse on blackness? - Enrich and consolidate knowledge about race and blackness through selected readings and material used in class and assignments.
+- Reflect on the ways blackness have been framed in Western discourses. - Examine how the idea and ideologies about race and blackness have evolved over time. - Explore the ways in which Black intellectuals and artists reacted to racial categorizations. - Understand how migration and globalization processes affect the experiences of blackness when Black people move between continents and countries. - Enrich and consolidate knowledge about race and blackness as social constructs through selected readings and material used in class and assignments.